BiDAlab/UWF4DR-Benchmark/src/preprocessing/README.md

 - **Shared preprocessing logic**
   The same core preprocessing operations are applied across tasks and model families.
-Task-specific and model-specific requirements (such as input image size) are handled externally by the evaluation scripts.
+Domain-specific transformations (spatial or frequency) are implemented within the preprocessing modules, while task- and model-specific requirements (such as input image resolution) are defined and handled by the evaluation scripts.

-- **Separation between preprocessing logic and configuration**
-  Preprocessing functions implement domain-specific transformations (spatial or frequency), while parameters such as target resolution are defined at the evaluation stage.

 - **Explicit domain separation**
   Spatial-domain and frequency-domain preprocessing pipelines are implemented